764664/SimpleBlog/README.md

 ##Tips

-The first line of the markdown file is considered as the title of the post.
+- The first line of the markdown file is considered as the title of the post.

+- Make sure the LANG variable is *.UTF-8